jpetazzo/pipework/README.md

     pipework br1 $MYSQL 192.168.1.2/24

 This will:

 - not create a bridge named `br1`, since it already exists;
 - add an interface named `eth1` to the `$MYSQL` container;
 - assign IP address 192.168.1.2 to this interface,
 - connect said interface to `br1`.

 Now, both containers can ping each other on the 192.168.1.0/24 subnet.

+## Docker integration

+Pipework can resolve Docker containers names.
+If the container ID that you gave to Pipework cannot be found, Pipework will try to resolve it with `docker inspect`.
+This makes it even simpler to use:

+    docker run -name web1 -d apache
+    pipework br1 web1 192.168.12.23/24

 ## Peeking inside the private network